-Areas of Biodiversity Importance are areas which contribute significantly to the biodiversity of the Island.
+Areas of Biodiversity Importance, including the Foreshore Area of Biodiversity Importance, are areas which contribute significantly to the biodiversity of the Island.

 Site of Special Significance

 Sites of Special Significance are areas which have been identified as having special significance because of their archaeological, historical, botanical, geological, scientific, cultural, zoological or other special interest and which are desirable to preserve, enhance or manage.